robstave/angular2-training/session-three/page3.md

 # Event Emitter

-Let’s say we want to create a component that emits a custom event, like click or mousedown above.
-To create a custom output event we do three things:

-Perhaps EventEmitter is unfamiliar to you.
-Don’t panic!
-It’s not too hard.
-An EventEmitter is simply an object that helps you implement the Observer Pattern³⁰.
-That is, it’s an object that can maintain a list of subscribers and publish events to them.
-That’s it.
-Here’s a short and sweet example of how you can use EventEmitter 1 let ee = new EventEmitter();
-2 ee.subscribe((name: string) => console.log(`Hello ${name}`));
-3 ee.emit("Nate");
-4
-5 // -> "Hello Nate"

 Directives and Components communicate to parent components via Emitter Events.
 These are custom events much like click or mousedown.
 They are declared as outputs of the child component.
 They basically implement the observer patter

 The basic steps are:

-1. Specify outputs in the @Component configuration
+1. Specify outputs in the @Component configuration.
-2. Attach an EventEmitter to the output property
+2. Attach an EventEmitter to the output property.
-3. Emit an event from the EventEmitter, at the right time
+3. Emit an event from the EventEmitter, from your component.

 The subscribing part is all done automatically through the @Output configuration.